microsoft/vscode-docs/docs/languages/powershell.md

 ![codeGear](images/powershell/codeGear.png)

 You can also use the keyboard shortcut `kb(workbench.action.openSettings)` to open your settings.
-The VS Code team has introduced a settings GUI in the latest version 1.27.1 as the new default interface for customizing settings.
+The VS Code team has introduced a settings GUI in version 1.27.1 as the new default interface for customizing settings.
 In VS Code versions prior to 1.27.1, this will open your `settings.json` file.

 You can still open the `settings.json` file by using **Preferences: Open Settings (JSON)** command from the Command Palette (`kb(workbench.action.showCommands)`) or by changing the default settings editor with the `"workbench.settings.editor"` setting.